carstenbauer/ThreadPinningCore.jl/README.md

 ## Supported operating systems

 **Only Linux is fully and officially supported.** However, you can install and load the package (`using ThreadPinningCore`) without any issues on all operating systems.
-It's only when you call functions that you will see error messages.
+It's only when you call (most) functions that you will see error messages.

 ## Usage
 ```julia-repl